-They will have an established relationship with Amazon FBA aggregators and will reach out to them with an offer regarding your business.
+They will have an established relationship with Amazon FBA aggregators and will reach out to them with an informed offer regarding your business.

 You can negotiate your terms and conditions, raise any concerns about issues, and keep the entire payment for yourself after your Amazon FBA exit.

-Private equity firms are the best option for people who want to stay involved in the business after the sale.
-These firms buy and sell the business, and they’ll assist in growing your business and scaling it further.
-These companies have their private equity brokers who will work exclusively with you, making the sale fast and easy.
+These firms will buy and sell your business, and they will assist in growing and scaling it.
+Private equity brokers will work exclusively with you, making the sale fast and easy.